ionpetro/StartupRank/README.md

 * Let's discuss about it there
 * Contribute

-### The project is soon going to be uploading on a Cloud Server!
+### The project is soon going to be uploaded on a Cloud Server!
 (Under Construction)